swaroop42/InTouch-Tech-Assessment/README.md

 	  illustrate the date set in the following 4 ways:
 		1. Show the average growth of companies in the Health, Energy, IT Services, Engineering, Govern Services and Financial Services Industries
 		2. Show the information of the company with the highest growth in any state of the users choice
-		3. Show the information of a comapny with the highest revenue in any industry of the users choice
+		3. Show the information of a company with the highest revenue in any industry of the users choice
 		4. Show the relationship between number of workers in a company and revenue of a company for all companies in an industry of the users choice

 	- The project uses a charting library on the front end to illustrate the data set